jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarmaction_pushnotification.md

 1. Click Configure \| Alarms Actions.
 For more information, see Configure \| Alarm Actions.
 2. Click New to create a new rule.
 This opens the Alarm Action Dialog.

-   a.Give a meaningful name to the rule. b.Select the conditions under which the rule will run. c.Under actions select **Send push notification to my mobile device**.
+  1. Give a meaningful name to the rule.
+  2. Select the conditions under which the rule will run.
+  3. Under actions select **Send push notification to my mobile device**.

 ## The Send a Push Notification dialog